Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

 Trade developed from the simple exchange of necessary items between people which led to the accumulation of wealth from individuals.
-The question of the nature of people's desire for wealth is a separate and complex topic that specialists should deal with.
+The nature of people's pursuit of wealth question is a separate and complex topic that specialists should deal with.
 Earlier than others, even some Marxist philosophers realized that the overestimation of material interest in human life is fraught with a certain threat to society:

 The desire for wealth, embracing individuals and entire nations, leads to the opposite result – decay and death (Giambattista Vico, cited from LIFSHITS MIKH.
 1994, X).